kesav-v/woxi/README.md

 We used IBM Watson’s Speech-to-Text for converting the voicemail speech into data that we can analyze.

-We analyzed the data using
+We analyzed the data using our own keyword text analysis algorithm.

 We used Google Calendar API to create Woxi’s smart reminder skill.